gacybercenter/kinetic/README.md

     True
 ```

-The next thing you will want to do is highstate your salt master so it can be fully configured and reach to orchestrate the rest of your environment:
+The next thing you will want to do is highstate your salt master so it can be fully configured and ready to orchestrate the rest of your environment:

 ```
 salt salt state.highstate